Sumitdighe10/Image-Captioning-Transformer/README.md

 🗂 Dataset- MS COCO 2017 Captions

--Each image has 5 human-annotated captions
+- Each image has 5 human-annotated captions

--Loaded using torchvision.datasets.CocoCaptions
+- Loaded using torchvision.datasets.CocoCaptions

 🧮 Optimization